TERREMEMBER/znbase/docs/content/v1.3/quick-start/build-apps/java/ycql.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe and are able to interact with it using the CQL shell.
+- installed ZNbaseDB, created a universe and are able to interact with it using the CQL shell.
 If not, please follow these steps in the [quick start guide](../../../../quick-start/test-cassandra/).
 - installed JDK version 1.8+ and maven 3.3+